time2025conf/time2025conf.github.io/_pages/c4p.md

 - Events and time series explanations in healthcare
 - The list above is by no means exhaustive, as the aim is to foster the debate around all aspects of the suggested topics.

-Finally, the authors of the top-ranked papers will be invited to submit an extended version of their contribution to a special issue in the journal of Information and Computation; more details will be provided in due time.
+Finally, the authors of the top-ranked papers will be invited to submit an extended version of their contribution to a special issue in the journal of ...; more details will be provided in due time.

 # Submission

-The submission link is available at cmt3.research.microsoft.com/TIME2024/.
+The submission link is available at cmt3.research.microsoft.com/TIME2025/.

 ## Guidelines

-TIME 2024 accepts submissions in PDF format, no longer than 12 pages excluding references and appendix.
+TIME 2025 accepts submissions in PDF format, no longer than 12 pages excluding references and appendix.
 The appendix is limited to 5 pages, and the reviewers may or may not take it into account for their recommendation.
 Submissions must be formatted following the LIPIcs instructions and preferably redacted in LaTeX.

 TIME policy is single blind, so the names of the authors need not be hidden in the submitted draft.
 Members of the program committee are allowed to submit papers.
 Submitted papers will be refereed for quality, correctness, originality, and relevance to the symposium.

-Submissions to TIME 2024 must be original; parallel submissions of the same material to other conferences or journals are not allowed.
+Submissions to TIME 2025 must be original; parallel submissions of the same material to other conferences or journals are not allowed.
 At least one author of each accepted paper must register at the symposium and present the paper.

 All questions about submissions should be emailed to the organizers.